-An over the door shoe organizer for the back of the bathroom door is a must.
-This may be the single item you will most often see included in recommended packing lists and checklists for cruises.
+Using an over-the-door shoe organizer for the back of the bathroom door is a must.
+This organizer may be the item you will most often see included in recommended packing lists and checklists for cruises.

 Check with your cruise line.
 Some have stopped allowing these because of scratching the doors.

-Most cruise ship bathrooms are tiny — you are lucky to fit two people in the bathroom at the same time.
+Most cruise ship bathrooms are tiny — you are lucky to fit two people in the bathroom simultaneously.
 The storage space and counter space in the bathroom itself are minimal.
-If you are a couple traveling alone, you can probably work it all out.
+You can probably work it all out if you are a couple traveling alone.
 But this organizer bag will make life so much easier.

 Using the desk provided in the cabin will free up valuable bathroom time.
-You also have a little more elbow room at the desk than in the bathroom.
+You also have more elbow room at the desk than in the bathroom.

-A forgotten detail about cruise ships is that they are made out of metal.
-Magnetic clips make it easy to hang important items like your ship card, menus, port passes or your itinerary for the ships activities within easy reach as you are going out the door.
+A forgotten detail about cruise ships is that they are made of metal.
+Magnetic clips make it easy to hang essential items like your ship card, menus, port passes, or your itinerary for the ship’s activities within easy reach as you go out the door.

 This also helps keep things off the top of the desk so it can be used for other things.

-We also bring these magnetic hooks with us, we can hang our lanyard on them right by the door.
-That way we don’t forget them when heading to the pool or else where on the ship.
+We also bring these magnetic hooks with us.
+We can hang our lanyards on them right by the door.
+That way, we don’t forget them when heading to the pool or elsewhere on the ship.

-Different sizes of baggies are a must when it comes to travel or cruise.
+Different sizes of baggies are a must when you are traveling or cruising.
 We use them for so many things.
-Keeping your passport dry, keeping your iPhone dry while at the pool, bringing munchies back to the room, or packing your damp swimsuit in when coming back from a shore excursion.
+They keep your passport and iPhone dry while you are at the pool.
+They are great for bringing munchies back to your room or packing your damp swimsuit in when coming back from a shore excursion.

-Most cruise ship rooms have an extremely limited number of electric outlets.
+Most cruise ship rooms have a minimal number of electric outlets.
 Often, you will only find 1 or 2 outlets.
 You should bring something to make use of what is available.

-With a variety of tablets, phones, and other devices the average person travels with, you may need a little help charging them all.
-Pack a multi-plug outlet.to help with this.
+With various tablets, phones, and other devices the average person travels with, you may need a little help charging them all.
+Pack a multi-plug outlet to help with this.

 Cruise ships do not allow surge protectors.
 This one is our favorite!

-This desktop power strip with 3 Outlet 4 USB ports, a flat plug, and a 5 ft long braided cords.
+This desktop power strip with 3 Outlets, 4 USB ports, a flat plug, and a five foot long braided cords.
 Perfect for the cruise ship.